john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 ## Data Compression

-When creating a variable, you can opt to have the data in that variable compressed:
+When creating a variable, you can opt to have it compressed:

     >>> pressure = root.createVariable("pressure",
                                        "f4",